Plan And Goals

 Transparency: Achieve top-quartile performance in disclosure, as measured by Bloomberg Environmental, Social and Governance (ESG) Disclosure Scores for our industry.

-2015 Status: As of January 5, 2016, Duke Energy had a Bloomberg ESG Disclosure Score of 50.2, the third-highest score, in the top quartile, among our peer U.S. utilities in the Bloomberg listing.
+2014 Status: As of December 15, 2014, Duke Energy had a Bloomberg ESG Disclosure Score of 66.8, the highest score among our peer U.S. utilities.

 Excel in safety, operational performance and environmental stewardship.